-• The members of the Executive Board are: A. Rubbia (ETHZ, coordinator), the deputy coordinator, J.Peltoniemi (U-Oulu), T. Patzak (IN2P3), F. von Feilitzsch (TUM), N. Spooner (U-Sheffield) and A. Zalewska (IFJ PAN), Rosa Bächli (secretary, ETHZ) plus the recruited administrative person.
+• The members of the Executive Board are: A. Rubbia (ETHZ, coordinator), the deputy coordinator, J.Peltoniemi (U-Oulu), T. Patzak (IN2P3), F. von Feilitzsch (TUM), N. Spooner (U-Sheffield) and A. Zalewska (IFJ PAN), plus the recruited administrative person.

 The LAGUNA Secretariat assures the day-to-day follow-up of the programme and it is formed by the coordinator and its deputy, the administration plus invited members of the LAGUNA consortium, like for example the leaders of the workpackage, depending on the session.
 The close interaction of the consortium partners in the joint secretariat belonging to different national institutes will improve coordination and internal quality control, but will most notably increase the acceptance and transparency within the LAGUNA consortium.
 All relevant quality control information within the six work packages will be collected within the project management.
 The division of labour between the partners is explained in the Workpackage description.
 The joint secretariat will be responsible for the coordination and harmonisation of all LAGUNA actions (electronic communication tools, ...), and particularly for the administrative and cooperative support of all transnational research activities.
 The joint secretariat will keep contact with all participants of the consortium.
-It will follow all important horizontal issues and will prepare the meetings of the LAGUNA consortium: the Governing Board, and the LAGUNA website.
+It will follow all important horizontal issues and will prepare the meetings of the LAGUNA consortium: the Governing Board, and the LAGUNA general meetings.
+It will also be responsible for public relation issues and for the contents of the LAGUNA website.
 The GB and LAGUNA meetings of the joint secretariat will be held at the different capitals of the countries participating in the network.
 Each major meeting will be accompanied by a joint secretariat meeting, while independent meetings will also be organized.